-- When choosing a tablet, consider factors like design, size, screen resolution, memory, battery life, and operating system.
+- When choosing a tablet, consider factors like ease of use, battery life, performance and speed, storage, features and accessories, and price.

 - Tablets are great for older adults due to their user-friendly interface and many accessibility features.

 - The amount of memory and battery life you need will depend on how you plan to use your tablet.

 ooking to purchase a tablet but not sure where to start?